YanickT/Library/README.md

 ### Update to Version 2.0 (It is not compatible to Version 1.0)
 - Added projects to the workflow
 - Added summery option for articles

+### Update to Version 2.1
+- BUGFIX: URL mistake in solograph
+- BUGFIX: app.run() missing at end of file
+- BUGFIX: changed ','-separator in associate articles to ':' to avoid problems with multi authors

 ## Usage
 ### Setup